 To view the University Academic Calendar, please click here.

-Students can finish the program in as little as 2 semesters (Fall entry only) and as long as four years.
+Students can finish the program in as little as 2 semesters (Fall entry only) and as long as four and a half years.
 Students’ schedules will be determined based on entry term.
 Courses are held fall, spring and summer semesters.

 As a full-time student, you have two options to complete your degree: Full-lockstep (two semesters), or Full-Flex (three semesters).